RachelDuffin/prescribing/README.md

 ### Outliers for antibiotic prescriptions in Manchester CCG:
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/Prescription_outliers_in_Manchester_CCG.png)
-To highlight the GP practices and months for which prescribing falls outside of the expected range of values, a graph plotting the outliers and mean line for antibitoics prescribed per 1000 registered patients was created.
+To highlight the GP practices and months for which prescribing falls outside of the expected range of values, a graph plotting the outliers and mean line for antibiotics prescribed per 1000 registered patients was created.
 GP practice names corresponding to each outlier are indicated in the key.
+Outliers are calculated using the IQR method where an outlier is any value more than 1.5x the IQR outside the upper and lower quartiles.

 ### Box plot of antibiotics prescribed in Manchester CCG:
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/Box_plot.png)